 The Aorus AD27QD 144Hz IPS gaming monitor has a versatile design with up to 130mm height adjustment, +/- 20° swivel, -5°/21° tilt, 90° clockwise pivot, and 100 x 100mm VESA mount compatibility.

-Display connectors include two HDMI 2.0 and one DisplayPort 1.2.
+Display connectors include two HDMI 2.0 ports and a single DisplayPort 1.2 input.
 FreeSync works over both ports with a 48-144Hz range at 1440p (with NVIDIA cards, FreeSync works over DP only).

 Other connectivity options include a dual-USB 3.0 hub (two downstream plus one upstream), a headphones jack, and a microphone jack with active noise cancellation (ANC).